MicrosoftDocs/azure-devops-docs/docs/cli/permissions.md

 `az devops security permission -h`

-For more information on concepts related to Security permissions, kindly refer [REST API documentation](https://docs.microsoft.com/rest/api/azure/devops/security/?view=azure-devops-rest-5.0)
+For more information on concepts related to security permissions, see [Security namespaces and tokens for permissions management](security-tokens.md) and [REST API documentation](/rest/api/azure/devops/security)

 ## Find a namespace